WolfieJava/GuideBot/README.md

 # Welcome
-**Welcome to the Second branch for the bot GuideBot!
-This branch is now using Prefixes and more commands by using `else`!**
+**Welcome to the Third branch for the bot GuideBot!
+This branch is now using Moderation Commands and Embeds!**

 ## Installation